 We are a referral only hospital, your pet will be referred here by your own vet.

-- Your vet will contact us directly to arrange an appointment for your pet.
+- Your vet will contact us directly to request the referral.

 What should I bring with me?

 - If your animal is insured, please notify your insurance company, check the wording of your policy and bring the necessary documentation to your appointment.

 Your vet will have referred your pet to a service within the Hospital, such as internal medicine, orthopaedics or oncology.
 We employ highly qualified staff, many of whom are European Diplomates.